Frequently Asked Questions

 An independent operator, not affiliated with the Department of War, the FBI, NASA, the State Department, or any U.S. government entity.

-The site is reader-supported via affiliate links and tasteful sponsorships - never paywalled, never with autoplay ads or interstitials.
+The site is independently run and never paywalled.
 Press inquiries: see the press kit.

 Do you use AI?
 How?